controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

    This policy has been created to automatically:
       - update existing events coming from HCTM if they already exist in BHOM (which happens when the alert "Status", "Urgency" or "Comment" fields are updated in HCTM), and
-      - close the event in BHOM if the alert is marked as "Closed" in HCTM.
+      - map the HCTM alert status to the BHOM event (e.g. close the event in BHOM if the alert is closed in HCTM).

    To import the event policy from the BHOM console, go to the "Configuration" menu and select "Event Policies", click on the import button (on the top right corner of the screen, right to the "Create" button) and attach the json file.
 Once imported, remember to select the policy name and click on the "Enable" button.

-   To import the event policy using the API, follow the BHOM documentation for [Event policy management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-policy-management-endpoints-in-the-rest-api-1160751484.html), and use the "/event_policies" endpoint.
+   To import the event policy using the API, follow the BHOM documentation for [Event policy management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-policy-management-endpoints-in-the-rest-api-1160751484.html), and use the "POST /event_policies" endpoint.

    If you decide to use this event policy, remember to set the "alert_updates" variable in the script as "Y" (*if not, alert updates are not sent to BHOM and the policy will never apply*).